RUN247 > Running News > Ultramarathon News > Anna Troup makes it a Spine Race double after late exit of fellow frontrunner Johanna Antila

 “We hope Johanna returns to the Spine race in the future and wish her well in her recovery!”

-Antila’s exit meant that Fiona Horsfield (GBR) was up to second, around 12 miles behind Troup.
+Antila’s exit meant that Fiona Horsfield (GBR) moved up to second and she reached the finish line six hours after Troup.

 Montane Winter Spine Race results